IHOP: Marketing

 In June 2015, IHOP introduced an updated logo, removing its decorative elements and adding a curved line under the "O" and "P" letters to resemble a smiley face.
 The company said that the previous logo looked too much like a frown.

 In June 2018, an IHOP marketing campaign announced they would "flip" their name to "IHOb"; it was ultimately revealed to be a marketing campaign for its hamburgers, in an effort to address perceptions that IHOP was still primarily oriented towards breakfast food.
 The tease of the campaign led to speculation via social media regarding the intent of the change.
 IHOP parodied the campaign the following year to promote a new hamburger that includes a pancake as an ingredient, jokingly stating that they would refer to their burgers as "pancakes" because people wanted IHOP to "stick to pancakes".

+In November 2025, IHOP leadership revealed plans to franchisees to offer Kids Eat Free in December.
+This was met with a response of revolt from franchise operators, due to the fact they were not consulted beforehand, there was no opt-out option, and the costs that they would incur from the free food offer.
+Operators have expressed concerns that they would not be compensated fairly and the promotion was not a marketing decision, but a leadership decision.

 Lawsuit

 In early September 2010, IHOP filed a lawsuit in U.S. District Court in Los Angeles against International House of Prayer and six other defendants, alleging trademark dilution and infringement.
 The lawsuit was dropped on December 21, 2010, with the dispute resolved out of court.